 A Diverse and Thriving Food Scene

-, or or enjoy authentic tacos at Chilacates
+, or enjoy authentic Mexican street food at Chilacates

 .
 The neighborhood's creative vibe is evident in several unique local restaurants including Tres Gatos

 , a full-service restaurant, book, and music store.

 Adding to the neighborhood's depth and variety, Jamaica Plain is served by a local outpost of Whole Foods, remarkable bakeries like Blue Frog and Fiore's Bakery.
 And, if you're interests include eclectic musical acts, beers and a rollicking vibe, an evening at the Midway Café is not to be missed.
 Whether you're shopping for organic produce or savoring a fine meal, the local food scene is varied and buzz-worthy.

 Jamaica Plain is served by major train, subway and bus lines.
 The Orange Line subway runs through Jamaica Plain, stopping at Jackson Square, Stony Brook, Green Street, and Forest Hills.
 The Needham Line of the commuter rail also stops at Forest Hills Station, which is also a major bus hub.
 Two major bicycle paths serve Jamaica Plain as well: the Pierre Lallement Bike Path, which runs from Forest Hills to Back Bay, and a series of paths that run through the Emerald Necklace Parks along Jamaicaway and Riverway.
 JP is nestled between routes 28 and 9, and by car it is mainly served by local roads.
 Route 9 leads east into Boston and west to Interstate 90.